uptonking/note4yaoo/thread-lang-js-ts.md

   - It was so close.
 But apparently generic maps just don't have the support they need yet.
 Either the inferred generic syntax needs to land or named/optional generic slots need to land.
 Without either, it just won't work without increasing the LOC required by plugins by like 10x
 - Typescript FAILS when the effort to 'type' variations of arguments and overrides becomes  *more work* than writing the actual library code.
 I then revert to 'any' or 'unknown'.
   - That last 20%of typing properly is not worth the mental anguish(痛苦，苦恼) just to deliver extra 'insight' that will be rarely used.
+- Yes.
+Everyone has a different answer, none of them have been comprehensive.
+  - I might have some higher expectations from TS (eg. I refuse to declaration merge)

 - ## Is there a serialisation library with strong TS support?
 - https://twitter.com/glenmaddern/status/1379408751564894208